Colombia

 What Must Be Done?

-Refugees International is calling on the international community to support the government of Colombia in its efforts to integrate and support displaced Venezuelans.
-Refugees International also supports resettlement in the United States of Venezuelans and other displaced people in Colombia.
+Refugees International is calling on the international community to support the government of Colombia in its efforts to integrate and support displaced Venezuelans and asks the Colombian government to renew its TPS program for new Venezuelan arrivals.

 Latest Reports and Briefs